ava-labs/avalanche-ops/example-aws.md

 <hr>

-Wait for beacon nodes to be ready:
+Wait for anchor nodes to be ready:

 ![example-aws/05](./img/example-aws/05.png)